*Disclaimer: I may receive a small commission if you make a purchase from one of the links that I have provided*

 For those of you who deal with excess sweat in places other than your hands and feet, Carpe has developed solutions for: armpit, groin, breast, and face, as well as an all-over wipe (with more items in development!).
 I can’t speak to most of these other products because I haven’t tried them yet, but if/when I do I’ll be sure to update this post.
 If you’re too impatient to order online, you can find Carpe products in-store at: Target, Wal-Mart, and CVS.
 They’re also available on Amazon.com (so if you’re a Prime Member you can get that free 2-day shipping!)

-Some other tricks I have learned in my Sweat Journey:
+Some other tricks I have learned along my Sweat Journey:

 – I almost always have a small washcloth with me in my purse to help dry my hands in times of extreme sweating;